elifesciences-publications/timshel-2020/README.md

+This code is associated with the paper from Timshel et al., "Genetic mapping of etiologic brain cell types for obesity". eLife, 2020. http://doi.org/10.7554/eLife.55851

 # Mapping heritability of obesity by cell types

 This repository contains code to reproduce analysis and figures in presented in: